 Try it at Your House!

 Want to try this with your kids?
 I’ve created a visual reminder for the kids to use until they are comfortable doing the job on their own.
 Two sizes are included: Half sheet and 3″x5″.
 I’ll be making more cards as the kids learn more jobs.
+To get the printables, click the dowload image with the three dots below.
+This will open a new window.
+You can print the file from there or save it to your computer to print later.

 Thanks for visiting!